toniskobic/webdp-assignment-1/README.md

 - Register
 - Form page

+This assignment was subsequently improved, more precisely:

+- Mobile navigation menu implemented
+- Folder structure revised

 ## Development server

 The easiest way to set up a development environment is to use Visual Studio Code code editor